fjonasALICE/fjonas-latex-website/README.md

 ## Acknowledgements

-This project is based on David Zollikofer's project [latexCSS](https://github.com/davidrzs/latexcss).
+This project is based on Vincent Dörig's project [latex-css](https://github.com/vincentdoerig/latex-css).

 Most of the CSS reset is based on Andy Bell's [Modern CSS Reset](https://hankchizljaw.com/wrote/a-modern-css-reset/).